M. K. Binodini Devi: Literature

 M.K.
-Binodini Devi wrote her first short story, Imaton, while she was still a student at Tamphasana Girls High School.
+Binodini Devi wrote her first short story, Imaton (Stepmother), while she was still a student at Tamphasana Girls High School.
 "My first short story was called Imaton.
 It is about a relationship between a young man and his young stepmother.
 I liked it immensely as a good story.
 So, I showed it to my teacher, Oja Salam Tombi, who also happened to be my tutor.
 Contrary to my expectations, he gave me a sound scolding for writing it.
 He said it was unbecoming of me to write such an immoral adult story."

-Her first book was Nunggairakta Chandramukhi (ꯅꯨꯡꯒꯥꯏꯔꯛꯇ ꯆꯟꯗꯔꯥꯃꯨꯈꯤ), a collection of 19 short stories published in 1965, for which she was awarded the Jamini Sundar Guha Gold Medal.
-She received a Sahitya Akademi Award in 1979 for her historical novel Boro Saheb Ongbi Sanatombi.
-The historical novel is about Princess Sanatombi, her aunt, and Colonel Henry Maxwell, the political agent of Manipur, and is set during the Anglo-Manipuri War of 1891.
+Her first book was Nunggairakta Chandramukhi (ꯅꯨꯡꯒꯥꯏꯔꯛꯇ ꯆꯟꯗꯔꯥꯃꯨꯈꯤ; A Chrysanthemum in Gravel), a collection of 19 short stories published in 1965, for which she was awarded the Jamini Sundar Guha Gold Medal.
+Her collected short stories were published by Imasi Foundation as Wari Macha Binodinigi (Short Story Collection of Binodini) which included seven of her previously unpublished short stories.
+These 26 short stories are turned into audio recordings as an initiative of Imasi Foundation's Imasi Podcast project available on the Imasi Foundation YouTube channel.
+She received a Sahitya Akademi Award in 1979 for her historical novel Boro Saheb Ongbi Sanatombi (The Princess and the Political Agent).
+The historical novel is about Princess Sanatombi, her aunt, and Colonel Henry St. P. Maxwell, the political agent of Manipur, and is set in the years leading up and following the Anglo-Manipuri War of 1891.
+It was recorded as an audiobook by Penguin Random House, India and Audible in 2023.

-Binodini wrote the play Asangba Nongjabi (Crimson Rainclouds, Thema Books, 2012) (ꯑꯁꯪꯕ ꯅꯣꯡꯖꯥꯕꯤ), adapting it for the stage from her radio play.
-She wrote 15 radio plays which are published in the collection, Khonjel Leela Binodinigi (ꯈꯣꯟꯖꯦꯜ ꯂꯤꯂꯥ ꯕꯤꯅꯣꯗꯤꯅꯤꯒꯤ) (Imasi Publications, 2016).
-She translated Ebong Indrajit, a notable Bangla-language play by Badal Sircar.
+Binodini wrote her play Asangba Nongjabi (Crimson Rainclouds, Thema Books, 2012) (ꯑꯁꯪꯕ ꯅꯣꯡꯖꯥꯕꯤ), adapting it for the stage from her radio play called Shilpi.
+She wrote 15 radio plays, 12 of which are published in the collection, Khonjel Lila Binodinigi (The Collected Radio Plays of Binodini; ꯈꯣꯟꯖꯦꯜ ꯂꯤꯂꯥ ꯕꯤꯅꯣꯗꯤꯅꯤꯒꯤ; Imasi Publications, 2016).
+She translated Ebong Indrajit, a notable Bangla-language play by Badal Sircar, as well as works by Rabindranath Tagore and Sankar.

-Her last book was a volume of memoir essays about life in the royal palace, titled Churachand Maharajgi Imung (ꯆꯨꯔꯥꯆꯥꯟꯗ ꯃꯥꯍꯥꯔꯥꯖꯒꯤ ꯏꯃꯨꯡ) (The Maharaja's Household: A Daughter's Memories of Her Father, Zubaan 2015) and published in 2008.
+Her last book was a volume of memoir essays about life in the royal palace, titled Churachand Maharajgi Imung (ꯆꯨꯔꯥꯆꯥꯟꯗ ꯃꯥꯍꯥꯔꯥꯖꯒꯤ ꯏꯃꯨꯡ) (The Maharaja's Household: A Daughter's Memories of Her Father, Zubaan 2015).
+It covers the reign of Maharaja Churachand from 1891-1941.
+These essays appeared first in the Manipuri daily, Poknapham.
+The volume of essays was published in 2008.